intel/QAT_Engine/README.md

     should be passed in as Param 3.
 Setting the value to -1 results in infinite retries.
 The default is 5 and the max value is 100,000.
 This message can be sent at any time after the engine is created.

+Message String: SET_CRYPTO_SMALL_PACKET_OFFLOAD_THRESHOLD
+Param 3:        0
+Param 4:        string of cipher algorithm name and threshold value
+Description:
+    This message is used to set the threshold that determines the size crypto packets need to be before they are offloaded to the acceleration device.
+Very small crypto packets are not efficient to offload to the accelerator as it will take longer to transfer the data to and from the accelerator than it will to encrypt/decrypt using the main CPU.
+    Each EVP_CIPHER supported in Intel&reg; Quickassist Technology OpenSSL\* engine can set the threshold value independently according to the algorithm name as below:
+        AES-128-CBC-HMAC-SHA1
+        AES-256-CBC-HMAC-SHA1
+        AES-128-CBC-HMAC-SHA256
+        AES-256-CBC-HMAC-SHA256
+    The input format should be a string like this in one line:
+        AES-128-CBC-HMAC-SHA1:4096,AES-256-CBC-HMAC-SHA1:8192
+    Using a separator ":" between cipher name and threshold value.
+    Using a separator "," between different cipher configuration The default threshold value is 2048 bytes, the minimum is 0 bytes and the maximum is 16,384.

 ```

 ## Intel&reg; Quickassist Technology OpenSSL\* Engine Build Options